Union vs. Non-Union Construction Payroll: Key Differences Explained

 Non-Union Construction Workers:

-- Flexible Agreements: Non-union workers may have more flexibility to negotiate their own terms with employers.
-While this can sometimes lead to higher wages, it also means that workers must advocate for themselves without the support of a union.
+Individual Negotiations: Non-union workers negotiate their own terms directly with employers.
+While this allows for flexibility, it also means workers must advocate for themselves without organizational backing.
+Success depends heavily on individual negotiating skills and market conditions.

 What’s the Difference Between Union and Non-Union Construction Payroll?